NaoyukiKanda/LibriSpeechMix/README.md

   - flac

 ## How to Generate Data
-Following commands will first download LibriSpeech evaluation data ("dev_clean" and "test_clean"), and then generate mixed audio.
+The following commands first download the LibriSpeech evaluation data ("dev_clean" and "test_clean") and then generate the mixed audio.
 ```sh
 $ pip install soundfile librosa numpy
 $ bash run.sh
 ```
-Mixed audio is generated under ./data/ directory according to the information in *.jsonl file.
+The mixed audio files are generated under ./data/ directory according to the information in *.jsonl file.
 ```
 list/
 ├── dev-clean-1mix.jsonl